Negotiation: Negotiation pie

 The total of advantages and disadvantages to be distributed in a negotiation is illustrated with the term negotiation pie.
 The course of the negotiation can either lead to an increase, shrinking, or stagnation of these values.
 If the negotiating parties can expand the total pie, a win-win situation is possible, assuming that both parties profit from the expansion of the pie.
 In practice, however, this maximization approach is oftentimes impeded by the so-called small pie bias, i.e. the psychological underestimation of the negotiation pie's size.
 Likewise, the possibility to increase the pie may be underestimated due to the so-called incompatibility bias.
 Contrary to enlarging the pie, the pie may also shrink during negotiations e.g. due to (excessive) negotiation costs.

-In litigation, a negotiation pie is shared when parties settle outside the court.
+International negotiation

-It is possible to quantify the conditions under which parties will agree to settle, and how legal expenses and the absolute coefficient of risk aversion affect the size of the pie as well as the decision to settle outside the court.
+Due to different cultural lenses negotiation style differ worldwide.
+These differences comprise among others how the parties exchange information, the use of different strategies, conceptions of the nature of negotiation, the use of power, the use of options.
+Negotiations as they are often taught and used by practitioners in "Western" countries may not be effective or may even be counterproductive in "non-Western" countries – such as Asian countries.
+These cultural differences can lead to misunderstandings, misinterpretations, and conflicts that hinder effective deal-making.
+Overcoming these barriers requires cultural awareness, adaptability, and strategic communication.